3hal0n/3hal0n/README.md

 ---

-I'm a passionate software engineering undergraduate dedicated to crafting meaningful digital experiences.
 I specialize in fullstack web and mobile development, and I’m actively diving into the world of Artificial Intelligence, from smart assistants to predictive systems.
 I believe in building tech that solves real world problems, while always staying curious and open to learning.
 I’m currently exploring AI powered assistants, chatbots, and predictive models.

 ---